 ARTICLE I – NAME

-The name of this organization shall be the “Association of Food and Drug Officials of the Southern States.”
+The name of this non-profit organization is the “Association of Food and Drug Officials of the Southern States”, hereinafter referred to as the Association.
 The Association shall include the states of Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia and the territory of Puerto Rico.

-ARTICLE II – OBJECTIVES
+ARTICLE II – OBJECTIVES AND PURPOSES

-The objectives of the Association shall be to:
+The objectives and purposes of the Association shall be to:

 Promote and foster uniformity of food, drug, cosmetic, device, product safety, environmental and public health, and related consumer protection laws.